Ralph Grayson: Early life

-On April 29, 1921, Grayson was born in Fort Smith, Arkansas.
-Grayson's father was Albert Grayson, an Arkansas sharecropper.
-Grayson's mother was Pearl Foster Grayson (1895–1934).
+Grayson was born on April 29, 1921, in Fort Smith, Arkansas.
+His father, Albert Grayson, an Arkansas sharecropper, and his mother, Pearl Foster Grayson (1895–1934), was a homemaker.
 Grayson was the eldest and he had seven other siblings.
 Grayson also had 3 step-siblings.

 Career

-In 1979 Ralph retired from the FAA as Associate Commander, Memphis Air Route Traffic Control Center.
-During this time, NASA made many overtures to recruit him.
+In 1979 Ralph retired from the FAA, where he served as Associate Commander, Memphis Air Route Traffic Control Center.
+During this tenure, NASA made several overtures to recruit him.
 He initially turned these offers down.
-He was then approached with a package deal through Battelle, employed as a subcontractor.
+However, he was later approached with a package deal through Battelle, where he was employed as a subcontractor.
 He accepted.

-His title at NASA was principal research scientist, Aviation Safety Reporting, System Project Office located at Moffett Field Naval Air Station in Mountain View, California.
+At NASA, Ralph held the title of Principal Research Scientist, Aviation Safety Reporting System Project Office located at Moffett Field Naval Air Station in Mountain View, California.

-Ralph Grayson was an international calibre expert in the field of aviation safety — human error, redundancy systems, and computerized safety systems.
-His technical papers written during his final years at the FAA and his time at NASA would become reference material within the field for a generation.
-Many of both the procedural and technological innovations he brought to the Air Traffic Control system outlived him, and remained in use into the 21st century.
+Ralph Grayson was a leading in aviation safety — human error, redundancy systems, and computerized safety systems.
+His technical papers written during his final years at the FAA and at NASA, became reference material in the field for a generation.